 - Include someone into the group that everyone else pushes away

 - Say something nice to the student who everyone else ridicules

 - Be a friend to someone in need

-Kids are more likely to stand up for someone if it doesn’t seem so intimidating.
-Plus, Matt gets the idea across that being a hero is so much cooler than just being popular.
+Kids are more likely to stand up for someone if it doesn't seem so intimidating.
+Popularity comes and goes, but a hero's legacy lasts forever.

 Watch a Preview of Matt's School Assembly